-Restrictions on abortion are most often accomplished by prohibiting abortions at specific gestational limits, usually defined in state law by either a certain number of weeks post-fertilization, or from a pregnant individual’s last menstrual period (LMP).
-Further limitations on abortions in state-level regulation include restrictions based on a pregnant individual's reason for seeking an abortion, and bans on certain types of procedures used in late-term abortions.
-When a law includes more than one gestational limit, the earliest gestational limit is coded in this dataset.
-All other gestational limits in the law, including a state’s total ban on abortion, were captured in the caution note field for the respective questions.
+Restrictions on abortion are most often accomplished by prohibiting abortions at specific gestational limits, usually defined in state law by either a certain number of weeks post-fertilization, or from a pregnant person’s last menstrual period (LMP).
+Further limitations on abortions in state-level regulation include restrictions based on a pregnant person’s reason for seeking an abortion, and bans on certain types of procedures used in late-term abortions.

 Disclaimer: The information contained herein does not constitute legal advice.
 If you have questions regarding your legal rights or obligations, contact an attorney.
 If you are an abortion provider seeking legal compliance guidance, the following collaborating organizations may be able to assist you: ACLU, CRR, PPFA (for affiliated health centers), NAF, and Regulatory Assistance for Abortion Providers (a project of RAD).

 If you have any questions about the information provided here, please contact LawAtlas@temple.edu or RAAP@radprogram.org.

 The State Abortion Laws Database will be updated biannually, with the next publication scheduled for release in August 2021.Read more...